prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

 .. container:: table-row

    Property
-         **Settings for display** (its possible to manipulate a range of templateitems by the following stdWraps)
+         **Settings for display** (it's possible to manipulate a range of template items by the following stdWraps)

 .. container:: table-row